Key Points

 Dubbed the original meme coin, DOGE started out as a satirical commentary on the idea of crypto by former Adobe product manager, Jackson Palmer, in 2013.
 Eventually, the idea grew in popularity, and Palmer teamed up with software developer, Billy Markus, to make DOGE into an actual crypto.

 It experienced brief record growth during the 2017/18 crypto bubble before falling in value.
 After an endorsement by Elon Musk in 2021, the coin rose once again.
-Its price rose once more after Musk’s takeover offer of Twitter in 2022.
+Its price rose once more after Musk’s takeover offer of Twitter in 2022 and again when the Doge logo replaced the Twitter logo on the social media platform for a period.
 The price pumped several times during and after these moments; events that strongly correlated with Musk’s tweets about Dogecoin (or crypto in general).
-It is currently one of the top cryptocurrencies by market cap.
+It remains a crypto mainstay and has seen greater adoption in the community – Robinhood launched wallet support for it.
+Doge’s price action, though, hasn’t changed.
+It continues to experience large price jumps and dumps based on speculative moments like those mentioned above.

 FAQs